 - This is a non-profit program.
 The students’ program fees do not cover expenses of the accompanying professors.

 Is there an application process?

-An information meeting will be held towards the end of September or the beginning of October.
-Students interested in the Math in Europe program will have to contact Conrad Hewit before the middle of October, this will indicate their interest in the program, and put their name on a list so that all information can then be forward directly to them.
+An information meeting will be held on October 3, 2018 at 5:30 pm in DC 1350.
+Students interested in the Math in Europe program will have to contact Francine Vinette before October 15, 2018 to indicate their interest in the program, and put their name on a list so that all information can then be forward directly to them.

-Any student who is making reasonable progress in their fall 2017 studies will be allowed to make the refundable deposit in November.
-By the first of January, only the students having passed with a 65/100 both MATH 135 and MATH 137, and being registered MATH 136 and MATH 138 (or having already passed these courses with a 60/100) will be allowed to make the first non-refundable payment.
+Any student who is making reasonable progress in their Fall 2018 studies will be allowed to make a refundable deposit at the end of November.
+By January 1, 2019, only students who have passed with a 65/100 in both MATH 135 and MATH 137, and who are registered in MATH 136 and MATH 138 (or who have already passed these courses with a 60/100) will be allowed to make the first non-refundable payment.

 What are the timelines involved?

-- October 15th – an email must be sent to Conrad Hewitt indicating the interest to participate in the MIE program.
+- October 15th – an email must be sent to Francine Vinette indicating the interest to participate in the Math in Europe program.

 Who are the accompanying University of Waterloo Professors?

-Francine Vinette has taught Mathematics at the University of Waterloo, and St. Jerome’s University, York University, and Wilfrid Laurier University for the past 27 years.
+Francine Vinette has taught Mathematics at the University of Waterloo, and St. Jerome’s University, York University, and Wilfrid Laurier University for the past 29 years.
 She has a Ph.D. in Symbolic Computation and Quantum Mechanics from the Department of Applied Mathematics at the University of Waterloo.
-She works in the Dean of Mathematics office.
-Francine is fluent in both Italian and French, and has lived and travelled extensively in Europe.
+She works in the Dean of Mathematics office and is fluent in both Italian and French, and has lived and travelled extensively in Europe.

 Read about students' experiences: